School of Health Sciences achieves Athena SWAN Bronze Award

 City’s Health Psychology programmes are delivered by academic and research staff who are at the forefront of the profession.
 Our academic team has one of the largest numbers of Chartered Health Psychologists in the UK, as well as health psychology researchers and PhD students.
 Our teaching promotes the scientist-practitioner model in which research influences how we practice, while allowing our experiences in practice to shape the research questions we ask.

 Both programmes are accredited by The British Psychological Society (BPS), allowing successful graduates from the MSc to complete stage 1 of the BPS standard training to become a fully recognised health psychologist.
-Graduates from the DPsych will gain full registration, allowing them to work independently and ethically in all of the registered health psychologist core competencies.

 Of the research submitted for the 2014 REF 82% of the School's research impact was judged as world leading or internationally excellent School of Health Sciences